 The vulnerability as described in ISO/IEC 24772-1 subclause 6.54 applies to Ada.
 Ada is a rich language and provides facilities for a wide range of application areas.
 Because some areas are specialized, it is likely that a programmer not versed in a special area can misuse features for that area.
 For example, the use of tasking features for concurrent programming requires knowledge of this domain.
 Similarly, the use of exceptions and exception propagation and handling requires a deeper understanding of control flow issues than some programmers possess.

-6.54.2 Guidance to language users
+6.54.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.54.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.54.5 of ISO/IEC 24772-1:2022.

 Use the pragma Restriction() to prevent the use of obscure features of the language.

-Similarly, avoid features in a Specialized Needs Annex of ISO/IEC 8652 unless the application area concerned is well-understood.
+Avoid features in a Specialized Needs Annex of ISO/IEC 8652 unless the application area concerned is well-understood.

-The restriction No_Dependence prevents the use of specified pre-defined or user-defined libraries.
+Apply the restriction No_Dependence to prevent the use of specified pre-defined or user-defined libraries.

 6.55 Unspecified behaviour [BQF]